 MA, Film Studies-English, North Carolina State University

 Candice Chambers originally hails from the small town of Fort Oglethorpe, Georgia.
 Since joining NCSSM in 2012 she has taught a variety of courses in distance education including Forensic Science, Forensic Anthropology, Epidemiology, and Anthropology.
 In addition to teaching, she has served as Interdisciplinary Coordinator for Distance Education and in recent years she has taken on numerous projects such as developing new curriculum, piloting new instructional technologies in the classroom, supporting school-wide professional growth initiatives, scaffolding new advising opportunities for students in distance education, and participating in the 100Kin10 2017 fellowship cohort focused on exploring the challenges that educators face in incorporating STEM activities in the classroom.
 Candice is passionate about organization, instructional design, professional development, and community building in education.
 Her research interests include skeletal stress, paleopathology, and paleoepidemiology.
 Candice's hobbies include fishing, hiking, crafting, painting, traveling, and learning as much as possible.

-- BS, Anthropology, University of Tennessee at Chattanooga
+BS, Anthropology, University of Tennessee at Chattanooga

 MA, Anthropology - Bioarcheology Concentration, NC State University

 Graduate Certificate, Core Public Health Topics, University of North Carolina at Chapel Hill

-Instructional Design Specialist
+Instructional Designer & Curriculum Specialist